Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

 >
 {style="note"}

-Since `StateFlow` is a hot flow, collection doesn't complete by itself.
+Since `StateFlow` is a hot flow, collection doesn’t complete on its own.
 In this example, the `.takeWhile()` operator stops collection when loading reaches a terminal state.

 A `StateFlow` emits an update only when the new value differs from the current value.